Storing Lumber and Wood Components

 If you have lumber you want to store indoors horizontally, make sure it’s well supported.
 Place support boards every 16-18 inches to keep the wood from bowing.

 If you’re storing seasoned wood indoors you don’t need to use stickers.
 Too much weight can also cause the wood to bend.
+With lumber prices up and down you don’t want to waste any lumber.

 Storing Lumber Vertically